gitlabhq/gitlabhq/doc/api/repositories.md

 - `id` (required) - The ID of a project
 - `path` (optional) - The path inside repository.
 Used to get contend of subdirectories
-- `ref_name` (optional) - The name of a repository branch or tag or if not given the default branch
+- `ref` (optional) - The name of a repository branch or tag or if not given the default branch
 - `recursive` (optional) - Boolean value used to get a recursive tree (false by default)

 ```json